Global weak solution of 3-D focusing energy-critical nonlinear Schr\"odinger equation: Proof of Theorem

 We first give an equivalent definition of weak-${H}^1$ solutions for nonlinear Schr\"odinger equation \eqref{eq1.1v18}; see for instance \cite{C} for the proof of equivalences. \begin{definition} A complex-valued function $v$ on a time interval $I \subseteq \mathbb{R}$ is a weak-$H^1$ solution to \eqref{eq1.1v18} if $v\in L^\infty_t H_x^{1}(I \times \mathbb{R}^d)$, $\partial_tv \in L^\infty_t H_x^{-1}(I \times \mathbb{R}^d)$ such that \eqref{eq1.1v18} holds for almost every $t\in I$ in $H^{-1}_x$. \end{definition}

 The existence of global weak solutions to the defocusing energy-critical nonlinear Schr\"odinger equation was already proved in \cite{St}; see also \cite[Theorem 9.4.1]{C}.
-As was pointed out in Question \ref{ques:C}, the existence of global weak solutions to the corresponding focusing energy-critical NLS in 3-D remains open for two decades.
+As was pointed out in Question \ref{ques:C} in the introduction of this paper, the existence of global weak solutions to the corresponding focusing energy-critical NLS in 3-D remains open for two decades.
 With the aid of Theorem \ref{th1.1v3}, we are now able to provide an affirmative answer to this open problem.

 \begin{proof}[Proof of Theorem \ref{th1.2v21} Part 1)] By Theorem \ref{th1.1v3}, there are global solutions $u_n$ of